cytseung/cytseung/README.md

 ### Hi there 👋
-I'm a computer science based in London 🎡💂🏼‍♂️🇬🇧.
+I'm a computer science student based in London 🎡💂🏼‍♂️🇬🇧.